Interview with Anna Idza by Iva Kanceska 20/12/2010

 more clients.

-Q: Despite tattooing, painting is your second passion.
+Q: Painting is your second passion.
 What

 is more fun for you and where do you find more creative freedom?